assives/PsTorrent/Readme.md

 PsTorrent
 ==========

-This is a PowerShell module for working with torrents from EZTV, YTS, and the PirateBay.
+This is a PowerShell module for working with torrents from EZTV, YTS, ExtraTorrnet, Torrentz, and the PirateBay.
+If you would like another site to be added, use the Issues feature here.

 Returns objects that have magnet uris as properties.
 This module requires a torrent client to already be installed and set to be associated with Magnet Links. qBittorent, uTorrent, etc for downloading torrents to work.